This post may contain affiliate links. Read more at our disclosure policy.

 Instructions

-- Assuming you bought a chicken half, rinse and pat dry your pieces.
-Then place on a cookie sheet that will fit in your fridge.
-Salt and pepper the bird up to six hours prior to cooking and put into fridge.
-This is important to get the full flavor and moisture. * Food safety tip – make sure it’s not touching anything and then clean area you were using well after removing the chicken!!!
+• Prep Chicken: Assuming you bought a chicken already halved, pat dry the pieces, then place them on a baking sheet that will fit in your fridge.
+Season the chicken with salt and pepper and place into the fridge for up to 6 hours.
+This is important to get the full flavor and moisture.

-- Preheat smoker to 225 degrees with your favorite cooking wood.
-We used apple wood.
+• Preheat Smoker: Set the smoker to 225 degrees using your favorite cooking wood (we use apple).
 Remove the chicken from the fridge.
-You’ll likely notice that the skin has pulled back some from the salting and dehydration in the fridge and the color may be darker.
+You'll likely notice that the skin has pulled back some from the salting and dehydration in the fridge and the color may be darker.
 That is normal.

-- Place chicken on the smoker.
+• Smoke Chicken: Place chicken on the smoker.
 Cook until the internal temperature (IT) is 150 to 155 degrees Fahrenheit.
-When it hits the IT of 150 – 155 take your favorite glaze and brush all sides of the chicken with it.
+When it hits the IT of 150 – 155 take the glaze and brush all sides of the chicken with it.
 Then continue cooking.

 Notes